ND Drivers License Sites: There are two options for renewing your drivers license.

 North Dakota has an extended term of license for the Active Duty Military member only.
 Our extended term of license means that a North Dakota resident who is in active duty military status may operate on an expired license so long as they remain absent from this state, and not to exceed 30 days following their honorable separation from such service or after they return to this state, unless the license is suspended, revoked, or cancelled.
 The license is valid only while in your immediate possession.

 If you are an active duty military member and currently stationed outside of North Dakota we may be able to assist you in a renewal by mail.
-Please call our Central Office at 701.328.4353 to inquire if you qualify for a onetime renewal by mail.
+Inquire at email@example.com and provide us with your North Dakota Driver's Number and out of state mailing address to determine eligibility.

 Military spouses may renew through the mail.